abiodundotdev/icecommercialpowertest/README.md

 ## Core Packages used
 - Freezed (For source genetated files) [Models, Seealed Class,Test Mock Classes]
 - Flutter Bloc (For state management)
-- Bloc test ( To tes the blocs used in the app)
+- Bloc test ( To test the blocs used in the app)

-> To run the project run command below:
+> To run the code run command below:
 ```
+flutter pub get
 flutter packages pub run build_runner build
+flutter run
 ```

 > To run the the test run: